Types of Mesothelioma

 Pericardial Mesothelioma (Heart)

-Pericardial mesothelioma accounts for about 1 percent of all mesothelioma case and affects the lining of the heart cavity.
+Pericardial mesothelioma accounts for about 1 percent of all mesothelioma cases and affects the lining of the heart cavity.
 Pericardial mesothelioma is remarkably rare, but when there is evidence of a pericardial tumor, mesothelioma is the most common cause.

 Testicular Mesothelioma (Testes)